 Labour and Birth

 You have the right to a safe and positive birth experience.

-To help protect you, your baby, other families and staff at this time, we ask that you please choose one support person for your labour and birth.
-This might be your partner or
+To help protect you, your baby, other families and staff at this time, we ask that you please choose two support persons for your labour and birth.
+This might be your partner or another person.

 If you have suspected or confirmed COVID-19 infection: